ramraider011235/Something-About-Paint-A-New-Industry-is-Born-/README.md

 # The Paint Care Act Paint
-## A Probabilistic Financial Review
+### A Probabilistic Financial Review
+#####    Created By,
-### Authored By: Gordon D. Pisciotta
+##### Gordon D. Pisciotta

 ![img](images/paintcarelogo.png)

-## Define The Canvas: The Paint Stewardship Program
+# Define The Canvas: The Paint Stewardship Program
   * After a comprehensive 10 year government study centralized around the paint industry there was a national program established to solve the issues of recycling of unused paint in America & eliminate Waste pileup in landfills.

-  Non-Profit Organization of  PaintCare Inc. (PaintCare.org)

-# Report Focus & Conclusions:
+  * PaintCare Inc. (PaintCare.org) crfeated non-profit organization (NPO) to facilitate collection & recycling ~ created company being reviewed
+### Starting Details
 * Percent of Population within reasonable distance (15 minute drive) from a drop off locations
 * 90% of Coloradoians within threshold
 * 172 initial locations optimized within Colorado

-# Analysis of Program:
+# Focus of Project:
-* Obtain & analyze operational records
+* Obtain & analyze operational records of new industry & an individual (NPO) within
-* Identify and identify the variable business components
+* Identify and vizualize the variable business components

-## New Project Goals:
-## Portray the current standing of the business in relation to:
+* generate statistical functions to assess the probability of success for the company/industry
   * Their Historic Performance
   * Current Market Share
   * Current Levels of Paint (Sold, Leftover, Collected-By-PaintCare, Reused, Processed, & Re-Sold)
   * Identify trends within the key components of the business & capture their variability over time

-## Exploratory Analysis:
+# Exploratory Analysis:
-#### 1. Applying EPA reported figures I wanted to observe the current market composition (Market-Share, Potential Market)
+### Applying EPA reported figures to observe current market composition (Market-Share, Potential Market)

 ![img](images/census_bar_potential_mkt1.png)

-#### historical paint collection by State & Total
+# historical paint collection by State & Total
 ![img](images/paint_collected_bar_states1.png)
 * In the above graph we can see a bar chart comparison between the 3 states within which the company has operations within

 ![img](images/paint_collected_bar_total1.png)